-Autumn is officially here, and it’s not just the Equinox that can affect our mood and our energy.There’s more going on at this time of year, beyond the naturally occurring changes.
-The beginning of Autumn can be the time where it becomes harder to keep the lighter mood we often experience during the summer months.
+Autumn is officially here, and it can be the time where it feels harder to keep the lighter mood we experience during the summer months.
 Gradually we start waking up to dull mornings, and our evenings feel shorter as it gets dark earlier each night.
 The cooler evenings often mean people spend more time at home, become less active and less sociable.
 This is also a time where there may have been family changes.
 Parents who have seen their young children start school, or older children leaving for university, leaving an ’empty nest’.

 So how can you keep your spirits up as the nights get darker and cooler, and it feels hard to get out of bed on the dull mornings?
 Here are a few tips for staying positive and feeling good at this time of year.